 Less well known in the UK is an on-bike Dutch-style frame lock.
 These locks are permanently fitted to the frame, and locks through the rear wheel.
 They don’t prevent the bike from being carried off, only against being wheeled away.

 Finally, there’s the rarely-used (on its own) padlock.
-A padlock over the chain and through the front chainring is pretty much as effective as a frame lock, but it will get dirty.
+A padlock over the chain and through the front chainring is almost as effective as a frame lock, but it will get dirty.

 When touring, I often wear my cable lock around my waist, as it’s quick and convenient to get to, and I tend to think of it as a “café lock”, used either for very short periods of time, or when my bike will be in view, but not next to me, while I’m sat at a café.